caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 </table>

-<span lang="EN-US"> </span>
+<span lang="EN-US">Â </span>

 <span lang="EN-US">You can find the standard documentation on:</span>

 [<span class="Heading9Char"><span lang="EN-US" style="font-size: 10pt; line-height: 115%; color: windowtext; text-decoration: none;">http://docs.openhab.org/addons/uis/HABPANEL/readme.html</span></span>](http://docs.openhab.org/addons/uis/habpanel/readme.html)

-## <span lang="EN-US"> </span>
+## <span lang="EN-US">Â </span>

 ## <a name="_Toc485150953"><span lang="EN-US">HABMIN dashboard</span></a>

-<span lang="EN-US">And once again, since this is a beginner’s tutorial I can’t go into all the possibilities of how to create a dashboard in openHAB2\.
+<span lang="EN-US">And once again, since this is a beginnerâ€™s tutorial I canâ€™t go into all the possibilities of how to create a dashboard in openHAB2\.
 So I will not go into creating a dashboard in HABMIN.
 But be aware the HABMIN is providing a powerful graphical way of creating dashboards you might want to have a look at.</span>

 <span lang="EN-US">You can find the standard documentation on:</span>

 [<span class="Heading9Char"><span lang="EN-US" style="font-size: 10pt; line-height: 115%; color: windowtext; text-decoration: none;">http://docs.openhab.org/addons/uis/habmin/readme.html</span></span>](http://docs.openhab.org/addons/uis/habmin/readme.html)

-<span lang="EN-US"> </span>
+<span lang="EN-US">Â </span>

 <span lang="EN-US" style='font-size: 11pt; line-height: 115%; font-family: "Calibri","sans-serif";'>
 </span>

-<span lang="EN-US"> </span>
+<span lang="EN-US">Â </span>

 # <a name="_Toc485150954"><span lang="EN-US">Chapter 12: Creating rules</span></a>

-<span lang="EN-US">Since rules can’t be configured using the PAPER UI (stable version) you now have to go to the text files for now.
+<span lang="EN-US">Since rules canâ€™t be configured using the PAPER UI (stable version) you now have to go to the text files for now.
 For this part we will now use the</span> <span lang="EN-GB">Eclipse Smart Home Designer since it creates at least some syntax highlighting.</span>

 <span lang="EN-US">REMARK: You might find already some functionality about configuration of rules in the PAPER UI snapshot versions so there will be some changes in the way of doing rules more easily in the future.
 Also HABmin is providing some kind of graphical rule engine.</span>